 Chris is a licensed Architect, General Contractor, and co-founding Principal of Zocalo Community Development, Inc. As Director of Construction, Chris manages the design and construction of urban, LEED certified mixed-use projects for Zocalo, serving as General Contractor or Construction Manager, depending on project requirements.
 This architect-led, design-build approach maximizes value, streamlines decisions, and is fundamental to the delivery of high quality sustainable projects.

-Recent projects include Solera Apartments, a 120 unit LEED Gold building completed in 2010; Riverclay Condominiums, a 62 unit mixed-use project and the first condominium building in the Rocky Mountain region to be certified LEED Silver; Zocalo Condominiums, a 42 unit mixed use project; and 2020 Lawrence, a 231 unit LEED Gold registered apartment building (under construction and scheduled for completion in fall 2012).
+Recent projects include Cadence Apartments, 219 units in the Central Platte Valley Apartments (LEED Gold registered); Solera Apartments, a 120 unit LEED Gold building completed in 2010; Riverclay Condominiums, a 62 unit mixed-use project and the first condominium building in the Rocky Mountain region to be certified LEED Silver; Zocalo Condominiums, a 42 unit mixed use project; and 2020 Lawrence, a 231 unit LEED Gold apartment building.

 Chris received a Psychology degree from the University of Vermont and a Master of Architecture degree from the University of Colorado.
-He is Chair of the Colorado Urban Land Institute (ULI), serves on the ULI Colorado Executive Committee, and is Co-Founder of the ULI Sustainable Communities Committee.
+He has served as Chair of the Colorado Urban Land Institute (ULI), member on the ULI Colorado Executive Committee, and is Co-Founder of the ULI Sustainable Communities Committee.
 He has served as Vice Chair of ULI Colorado, on the Habitat for Humanity of Metro Denver Sustainable Building Task Force, and the Denver Mayor’s Development Advisory Committee.